SUNDAY WORSHIP TIMES:

 Social Justice Ministry

-• Heart and Home Collaborative shelter for women in need for the month of February
+• Hosted the Heart and Home Collaborative shelter for women in need (Feb/March)

 We take seriously the call of Jesus to “feed the hungry and clothe the naked.”
 We also take seriously Jesus’ call to identify, challenge, and change the systems of injustice in our world.